 Saruni Samburu: Our full report

 Saruni Samburu is a luxury lodge perched atop a rocky inselberg in the exclusive, remote, Kalama Conservancy, ...... north of the Samburu National Reserve.
-The lodge is in reach of the national reserve for game drives and with spectacular views overlooking this famous wildlife area, Saruni promises real exclusivity to its guests.
+The lodge is in reach of the national reserve for game drives and has spectacular views overlooking this famous wildlife area and across to Mount Kenya on the southern horizon.

-Saruni’s open-fronted lounge and dining area has a partial roof and a few shallow steps create a subtle subdivision between the two.
-They share a similar style with clean, whitewashed walls, polished red-stone floors and north African and Arab fittings.
+The open-fronted central lounge and dining area, known as Kudu House, is partially roofed and has a few shallow steps to create a subtle subdivision between the two areas.
+They share a similar style with clean, whitewashed walls, polished red-cement floors and north African and Arab fittings.
 The homely lounge is decorated with comfortable cream sofas positioned around tables strewn with coffee-table books and the floor is studded with Persian rugs and tall terracotta pots.
-There is also a further sofa and chairs set closer to the rock edge for those who cannot tear themselves away from the view.
+A further sofa and chairs are set closer to the rock edge for those who can't tear themselves away from the view.
 A telescope sits in one corner and if you want to try star gazing in the evening then the staff will happily show you how to use it.

-Most meals are served at the communal dining table and we enjoyed fantastic meals served by the experienced staff and hosted by the charming management.
+Most meals are served at the communal dining table and we enjoyed some excellent, mostly Italian-style dishes, served by the experienced staff and hosted by the charming management.

-Below Saruni Samburu's main area, and accessed via a well-maintained stone pathway, is the glistening infinity swimming pool.
+Far below Saruni Samburu's main area, and accessed via a well-maintained stone pathway, is the glistening infinity swimming pool.
 The unusual shape seems to mimic the curves of the surrounding rocks, while the edge gives way to a steep drop onto the plains below.
-Bedouin-style sails cast shade over the cream sun loungers making this an idyllic place to spend a few hours.
+Parasols cast shade over the cream sun loungers making this an idyllic spot to while away a few hours.
 This is the first of two swimming pools at Saruni Samburu, the other being a five-minute walk further up the rock at the far end of the lodge.
 It is well worth the hike: this second pool is located at the highest point of the property and the views over the Kalama Conservancy from here are jaw-dropping.

-Those in need of further relaxation should head to the spa, situated below the first pool – a simple room set up for massage treatments, pedicures and manicures.
+If you're in need of further relaxation, head to the spa, situated below the first pool – a simple room set up for massage treatments, pedicures and manicures.
 This was set up in collaboration with the Italian hotel, ‘Grand Hotel Des Iles Borromees’, which is known for its spa treatments, and Saruni’s therapy menu is extensive.
 As with the rest of the lodge, the front is open to the view.
-When we were last at Saruni Samburu each room was entitled to one free spa treatment; any additional treatments incurred an extra cost.
+When we were last at Saruni Samburu in 2019 each guest was entitled to one free back and neck massage, with additional treatments costing extra.

 Saruni's well-stocked shop sells locally crafted objects – the money from which is put back into the local community – alongside glamorous articles made in Nairobi.

-- Then finally there are two large individual Villas – one set up as a double (the Honeymoon Villa) and the other as a twin that can convert to a twin with the addition of an extra bed.
+- There are also two large individual villas – one set up as a double (#5, the Honeymoon Villa) and the other as a double (#3) that can convert to a twin with the addition of an extra bed.
 Both have en-suite bathrooms and dressing rooms, as well as private dining areas and verandas.
 The Honeymoon Villa emerges spectacularly from its rocky location and has the best views at the lodge, but is not for children or sleepwalkers as it has some sheer drops.

-Saruni's bedrooms themselves are furnished with a wrought-iron, four-poster beds – either king-size or twin – with a nearby standing fan; a handy luggage rack; bedside tables and lamps; and a finishing touch of African art and a designer piece such as a leather bean-bag or a grand Zanzibar chest at the foot of the bed to complete the look.
-Each room also has an area where you can unpack your clothes, and store your valuables in a digital safe.
+Saruni's bedrooms themselves are furnished with wrought-iron beds – either king-size or twin – with a nearby standing fan; a handy luggage rack; bedside tables and lamps; and a finishing touch of African art and a designer piece such as a leather bean-bag or a grand Zanzibar chest at the foot of the bed to complete the look.
+Each room also has a seperate area where you can unpack your clothes and store your valuables in a digital safe.

-The bathrooms at Saruni are bright and spacious, with the same whitewashed walls and polished floors as the bedrooms.
-Twin sinks sit in front of a large mirror, and there are indoor and outdoor showers in most of them (note that #5 has no outdoor shower).
-Luxurious toiletries are also provided and some rooms even have a bath with a view.
+The bathrooms at Saruni are bright and spacious, with the same whitewashed walls and pale polished floors as the bedrooms.
+Twin basins sit in front of a large mirror, and there are indoor and outdoor showers in most of them (note that #5 has no outdoor shower).
+Luxurious toiletries are provided and some rooms have a bath with a view.

-Though you can only do day game drives in Samburu National Reserve, it's possible to do night drives, nature walks and bush meals in Saruni's private Kalama Conservancy.
+While you can only do day game drives in Samburu National Reserve, it's possible to do night drives, nature walks and bush meals in Saruni's private Kalama Conservancy.
 One of the most captivating activities has to be the uncontrived village visits with the local Samburu communities who share a great relationship with Saruni.
-Immerse yourself for a short while in village life, milking cattle, chatting to the people in their traditionally built homes, or the more athletic may be roped into activities such as spear-throwing competitions with the warriors who love nothing more than a bit of good-hearted competition.
+Immerse yourself for a short while in village life, milking cattle and chatting to the people in their traditionally built homes.
+More energetic travellers may be roped into activities such as spear-throwing competitions with the warriors who love nothing more than a bit of good-hearted competition.
 In 2019 village visits were at an additional cost of $20 per person.

 Food & drink